sriramhere/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	_New Customer_

-1. Back in the Home page, you will see the new customer added.
+1. Back in the home page, you will see the new customer added.

 	>**Note:** If you cannot see the new customer added, go to the details page and come back to the home page.
 As the CreateCustomer method is asynchronous, to avoid blocking the UI, the GetCustomers method might execute before the new customer is posted to the service.

 ---

 <a name="Exercise3" />
-### Exercise 3: Adding Push Notification Support to your Windows 8 Style UI Application ###
+### Exercise 3: Adding Push Notification Support to your Windows Store Application ###

 The Windows Push Notification Services (WNS) enables third-party developers to send toast, tile, and badge updates from their own web site.
 This provides a mechanism to deliver new updates to your users in a power-efficient and dependable way.